29 January 2020

 Weeks in top 150: 1 week

 Not being well-versed in country music, particularly of the Australian variety, I had never heard of Graeme Connors before.
-Graeme has had several top 100-charting albums in Australia, but only one single, 1975's "Dakota", made a dent in the top 100 singles chart, peaking at number 78.
+Graeme has had several top 100-charting albums in Australia, but only one single, 1975's "Dakota" (number 78, May 1975), made a dent on the top 100 singles chart.
 I don't actually mind "A Little Further North".
+The track is lifted from the album North (number 73, February 1989).

 Number 126 "Spanish Eyes" by Willie Nelson with Julio Iglesias